Amazons (DC Comics): Pre-Crisis

 In the days of Ancient Greece, many centuries ago, the Amazons were the foremost nation in the world.
 In Amazonia, women ruled and all was well.
 One day, Hercules, the strongest man in the world, stung by the taunts that he could not conquer the Amazon women, selected his strongest and fiercest warriors and landed on the Amazons' shores.

 The Amazons' queen, Hippolyta, met Hercules in personal combat, because she knew that with her magic girdle, given to her by Aphrodite, the goddess of love, she could not lose.

 Hippolyte defeated Hercules, but Hercules, with deceit and trickery, managed to secure Hippolyte's magic girdle—and soon the Amazons were taken into slavery.
 Aphrodite, angry at Hippolyte for having succumbed to the wiles of men, would do nothing to help them.

 Finally, the Amazons were no longer able to bear their submission to men, and Hippolyte appealed to the Goddess Aphrodite again.
 This time not in vain, for she relented, and with her help, Hippolyte secured the magic girdle from Hercules.

 With the magic girdle in Hippolyte's possession, it did not take long for the Amazons to overcome their masters and taking from them their entire fleet, they set sail for another shore, for it was Aphrodite's condition that they leave the world of man and establish a new world of their own.
 Aphrodite also decreed that they must always wear the heavy bracelets fashioned by their captors, as a reminder that they must always keep aloof from men.

 Paradise Island

 After sailing the seas many days and nights, the Amazons found Paradise Island and settled there to build a new world.
-With its fertile volcanic soil, its marvelous flora and fauna, and varied natural resources, there was no want, no illness, no hatreds, no wars.
+With fertile volcanic soil, diverse flora and fauna, and varied natural resources, there was no want, no illness, no hatreds, no wars.
 The Amazons would remain eternally youthful, as long as they remained on Paradise Island where they have access to their Fountain of Eternal Youth and Hippolyte retained the magic girdle, and as long as they did not permit themselves to again be beguiled by men to avoid submitting to them.